 That's the neighboring hill.
 In the valley between the two hills flows a stream.

 We started our return journey.
 About a kilometer from Bhutappana Gudi is this smaller stream which feels like an oasis.
 We stopped for a couple of minutes to shoot pictures.
-This spot is good for a pinic.
+This spot is good for a picnic.
 Perhaps, next visit we could spend a few hours here.

 Bhutappana Gudi is on the other side of this stream.
 In fact this stream marks the border between farmlands and forest land.